 Is there treatment?

-Our team of medical providers and caregivers develop a personalized treatment approach for each patient seen in our Deployment-Related Lung Disease Center, based on their respiratory disease diagnosis and severity.
+Our team of medical providers and caregivers in our Deployment-Related Lung Disease Center, will develop a personalized treatment approach for you based on your respiratory disease diagnosis and severity.
 We use the latest evidence-based information to establish a program of treatment and medical follow-up.
 For some lung conditions like bronchiolitis, there are few available treatments that have been shown to work.
 Treatment for deployment-related lung disease is a major focus of our research program.

 John Sepulveda arrived in Afghanistan in 2011 in peak form and proud to serve in the Air Force.
 His role was crucial, and he didn’t want to let down his fellow airmen, or his country.
 So, when he got sick less than a month into his deployment, he decided to tough it out.
 “That was the worst thing I could have done,” said Sepulveda.